Willie Pep: Post-career

 After retiring, he and Saddler were involved in a series of exhibition bouts, and in 1980, Pep sued Sports Illustrated for running a story suggesting that he threw his fight with Perez.
 Pep lost the lawsuit, the jury deliberating just 15 minutes.

 Pep remained active in boxing after hanging up the gloves, serving as an inspector and referee.

 In 1977, Pep was elected to the National Italian American Sports Hall of Fame.

 In March 2006, Pep resided at a nursing home in Connecticut, diagnosed with dementia pugilistica, before his death on November 23, 2006.
 He is buried in Rocky Hill, CT.
 He left four children, William "Billy" Papaleo, Mary Papaleo, Michael Papaleo and Melissa Papaleo, and three stepchildren, April, L.J., Holly Miller.

 Honors

 In 1945, Pep was voted Fighter of the Year by The Ring magazine.

 The Sporting News recognized Pep as the Fighter of the Decade for the 1940s.

 He was inducted into the International Boxing Hall of Fame in its inaugural year of 1990.

+In 1994, Pep was honored with the Barney Nagler Award by the Boxing Writers Association of America in recognition of his long and meritorious service.

 Pep was ranked sixth on Ring Magazine's list of the 80 Best Fighters of the Last 80 Years in 2002.
 Pep was also named the third greatest fighter of all time by Bert Sugar.

 Pep was ranked 5th on ESPN's 50 Greatest Boxers Of All Time list in 2007.

+In 2009, BoxingScene ranked him the greatest featherweight boxer of all time.

 Willie Pep was voted as the Greatest Featherweight Ever by the Houston Boxing Hall Of Fame in 2014.
 The HBHOF is a voting body composed totally of current and former fighters.

 In 2011, the city of Middletown, Connecticut constructed the Willie Pep Skatepark named in honor of Pep.